st93642/Ollama-local-wrapper/README.md

 - Long generations are aborted after `chatTimeoutMs` (default 120s).
 Increase it via `window.OllamaConfig.chatTimeoutMs`.

+## Image Attachments

+The app supports attaching images to your messages for multimodal models.

+### How to attach images

+1. Click the **📎** (attachment) button in the message composer
+2. Select one or more image files from your computer
+3. Thumbnail previews appear below the message input
+4. Click on a thumbnail to open the full-size image
+5. Click the **×** button on a thumbnail to remove it before sending
+6. Send your message with the attached images

+### Supported formats and limits

+- **Supported formats**: JPEG, PNG, GIF, WebP
+- **Maximum file size**: 20 MB per image
+- **Maximum images per message**: 10

+### Multimodal model requirement

+Image attachments only work with models that support vision/multimodal capabilities.
+The app will warn you if the selected model may not support images.
+Recommended models include:

+- `llava` and variants (e.g., `llava:13b`)
+- `qwen` models with vision support
+- `minicpm` and `minicpm-v`
+- `mistral-large` (multimodal)
+- Other models with built-in vision support

+If you attach images with a non-multimodal model, the images will still be sent with your message, but the model may ignore them.

+### How images appear in conversation

+- **In the composer**: Thumbnail previews show before you send
+- **In the transcript**: Full images appear inline with both user and assistant messages
+- **Clickable images**: Click any message image to view it in full size in a new window

+### Chat history with images

+Images are automatically saved with your chat history, so they'll appear in your transcript when you reload the app.

 ## Chat History

 The app automatically persists your conversation history across browser sessions.